claudiosanches/camptix-pagseguro/README.md

 ### 1.3.0 ###

 * Created the screenshot.
-* Fixed issue with PagSeguro URLs in localhost
+* Fixed issue with PagSeguro URLs in localhost.

 ### 1.2.0 ###